Josef Fares

-Josef Fares (born 19 September 1977) is a Swedish-Lebanese film director and video game designer of Assyrian descent.
-His brother is the actor Fares Fares, who has appeared in many of his films.
+Josef Fares (born 19 September 1977) is a Swedish film director and video game designer.
+His brother is the actor Fares Fares, who has appeared in several of his films and games.
 He is the founder of Hazelight Studios.
+He was presented The Game Award for Game of the Year for his game It Takes Two at The Game Awards in 2021.
+He also directed the game Split Fiction (2025).